Unveiling Brown-Forman (BF.B)'s Value: Is It Really Priced Right

 Financial Strength

-Investing in a company with robust financial strength mitigates the risk of capital loss.
-Key indicators such as the cash-to-debt ratio and interest coverage are essential in assessing a company's financial resilience.
-Brown-Forman's cash-to-debt ratio stands at 0.14, which is lower than 72% of its peers in the Beverages - Alcoholic industry.
-Despite this, the company's financial strength is deemed fair with a GuruFocus ranking of 6 out of 10.
+Before investing, assessing a company's financial strength is crucial to avoid the risk of permanent loss.
+Brown-Forman's cash-to-debt ratio of 0.14, although lower than 71.5% of its peers in the Beverages - Alcoholic industry, still reflects a fair financial strength rating of 6 out of 10.

 Profitability and Growth

-Profitable companies, especially those with consistent performance, pose less investment risk.
-Brown-Forman has maintained profitability for the past decade, with a remarkable operating margin of 26.09%, ranking better than 87.2% of its industry counterparts.
-With a $4.30 billion revenue and an Earnings Per Share (EPS) of $1.59 over the past twelve months, the company's profitability ranks at a robust 8 out of 10 according to GuruFocus.
+Profitable companies, especially those with consistent long-term profitability, are generally safer investments.
+Brown-Forman has maintained profitability over the past decade, with an impressive operating margin of 26.09%, ranking higher than 87.14% of its industry counterparts.
+The company's profitability score is a robust 8 out of 10.
+However, its growth metrics, with an average annual revenue increase of 7.9%, suggest a mixed performance when compared to industry peers.

-Growth is a vital valuation aspect, as it is closely tied to long-term stock performance.
-Brown-Forman's average annual revenue growth rate is 7.9%, which is commendable within its industry.
-However, the 3-year average EBITDA growth rate of 0.6% falls short compared to industry standards.

-Evaluating a company's profitability can also be done by comparing its Return on Invested Capital (ROIC) against its Weighted Average Cost of Capital (WACC).
-When ROIC surpasses WACC, it indicates that the company is generating value for its shareholders.
-Brown-Forman's ROIC over the past year stands at 14.54, exceeding its WACC of 8.4, signaling effective capital utilization.
+Comparing a company's Return on Invested Capital (ROIC) to its Weighted Average Cost of Capital (WACC) is another way to gauge profitability.
+Brown-Forman's ROIC of 14.54% exceeds its WACC of 8.41%, indicating value creation for shareholders.

 Conclusion